Eurofiber-CloudInfra/azure-compliance-workbooks/README.md

 ## Open the Workbook

 The workbook can be opened from the resource group where it has been deployed or from the **Defender for Cloud** page in the Azure portal.
-It can be found under the **Workbooks** section (make sure you have select the subscription where the workbook has been deployed). <br><br>
+It can be found under the **Workbooks** section (make sure you have selected the subscription where the workbook has been deployed). <br><br>
 <kbd><img src="media/defender-for-cloud.png" alt="defender"></kbd>

 ## Examples